-- The 2011 American Academy of Neurology (AAN) guidelines, which were reaffirmed in 2016, recommend the following: If clinically appropriate, pregabalin should be offered for treatment.
+- The 2011 American Academy of Neurology (AAN) guidelines, which were reaffirmed in 2016 [update in progress 2020]. recommend the following: - o If clinically appropriate, pregabalin should be offered for treatment.
 Gabapentin and sodium valproate are other anticonvulsants that should be considered for treatment (Bril et al 2011). - Amitriptyline, venlafaxine, and duloxetine should be considered for treatment; there is insufficient evidence available to recommend one of these agents over another.
-Combination therapy with venlafaxine and gabapentin may be utilized for a better response. - The opioids, dextromethorphan, morphine sulfate, tramadol, and oxycodone should be considered for treatment; there is insufficient evidence available to recommend one of these agents over another. - With regards to other pharmacologic options, capsaicin and isosorbide dinitrate spray should be considered for treatment, while lidocaine patch may be considered. - The 2019 American Diabetes Association (ADA) guideline acknowledges the lack of guality of life outcomes and recommends that treatment decisions follow a trial-and-error approach (ADA 2019).
+Combination therapy with venlafaxine and gabapentin may be utilized for a better response. - Dextromethorphan, morphine sulfate, tramadol, and oxycodone should be considered for treatment; there is insufficient evidence available to recommend one of these agents over another. - With regards to other pharmacologic options, capsaicin and isosorbide dinitrate spray should be considered for treatment, while lidocaine patch may be considered. - The 2020 American Diabetes Association (ADA) guideline acknowledges the lack of guality of life outcomes and recommends that treatment decisions follow a trial-and-error approach (ADA 2020).